- Office of Graduate Studies

 The Signature Page should not be signed.
 The page must be approved for format before signatures are obtained.

-By the Electronic Library Submissions deadline, students completing either type of thesis must:
+By the Electronic Library Submissions deadline, students completing a University Thesis must:

 - Submit their thesis in PDF format including committee signatures to firstname.lastname@example.org.